V-Liss/V-Liss/README.md

 I am a backend C++ developer specializing in core application logic, algorithms, custom physics, and pure mathematical programming.

-I work exclusively within the codebase window (**Vanilla C++**) to build lightweight, lightning-fast modules that drop straight into existing systems without adding external bloat or unneeded dependencies.
+I work mostly within the codebase window (**Vanilla C++**) to build lightweight, lightning-fast modules that drop straight into existing systems without adding external bloat or unneeded dependencies.

+I am language agnostic and can work with all other traditional languages (Python, JavaScript, etc.), but the principle regarding dependencies persists.

 I am self-taught from first principles, meaning I never used AI to write code for me (Except this README, it's stylized :3), never watched tutorials on how to write my logic, and never copied or reverse-engineered existing algorithms.
 Every The Guns project here I figured out myself, using just Code::Blocks, Vanilla C++, SFML frontend, and logic.